Michael Walschots

 Welcome!

-I received my Ph.D. in Philosophy from the University of Western Ontario, Canada in 2016.
+I received my Ph.D. in Philosophy from Western University in London, Ontario, Canada in early 2016.

 When I’m not reading and writing about philosophy I’m either cooking, baking, or going on adventures with my wife and son.